oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/floating_point_pragmas/README.md

   accessorRes[0] = temp1 * temp2;
 ```

-The `fp contract(fast)` pragma will fuse the multiply and add operations into an FMA, and therefore reduce the area.
+The `fp contract(fast)` pragma allows the compiler to skip rounding steps on these double precision operations, which in turn allows more efficient use of FPGA floating point math resources and thus a reduction in area and latency.

-A kernel in this tutorial applies `fp reassociate(on)` to a sequence of addition.
+ReassociateOnKernel in this tutorial applies `fp reassociate(on)` to a sequence of additions.
 The following is an example:

 ```
 #pragma clang fp reassociate(on)